linxi75/QMSS-Practicum-Project/README.md

 # QMSS Practicum Project

-This repository contains the materials and report for the **QMSS Practicum Project**.
-The project covers [brief summary of the project or topic].
+This repository contains the materials and report for the **Columbia QMSS Practicum Project**.
+This project aims to develop a predictive software system for early warning of cloudbursts in urban areas.

 ## Table of Contents